A topic from the subject of Biochemistry in Chemistry.

 Conclusion

 Cell signaling and hormones are essential for the coordination of cellular activities and the maintenance of homeostasis in multicellular organisms.
-The study of cell signaling and hormones has led to the development of new drugs and therapies for a variety of diseases.
+The study of cell signaling and hormones has led to the development of new drugs and therapies for a variety of diseases, including but not limited to diabetes, cancer, and cardiovascular diseases.

 Cell Signaling and Hormones